Louisville Accident Attorney

 No one should have to pay for the consequences of a car accident that they did nothing to cause.
 Fortunately, with the help of a compassionate and skilled attorney, many victims do not have to.
 At Sampson Law Firm our Louisville car accident law firm is here to assist with any type of auto accident case that lead to an injury.

-What to Do After a Collision in Kentucky
+What to Do After a Auto Collision in Louisville, KY

 No matter how careful you are behind the wheel, you may be involved in a car wreck at some point.
 The moments immediately following a collision are naturally very stressful, nonetheless, it is important to understand what steps you should take to protect your physical health as well as your legal standing.
 If you are ever involved in a car accident, take the following steps:

 - Stop at the Crash Scene, Call 911 – Get to a safe place and call 911.
 When you speak to the dispatcher, they will need to know your location, whether or not anyone has been injured, and a general description of the scene.
 The severity of injuries can vary, so be as clear as possible about any injuries.
 These details will give first responders a decent idea of what to expect and whether or not they should send an ambulance to the scene.